Enter to Win My Take Care of You Gift Pack giveaway!

 Tuesday, April 26, 2011

-How to Make Orange Essential Oil from Orange Peels
+How to Make Orange Essential Oil Extract from Orange Peels

 It’s clementine season!
 I snatched a box up the first minute I saw them in the grocery store and raced home.
 As usual I ate so many so often I got canker sores in my mouth from the citric acid.
 I don't care.
 At least I'm safe from scurvy!

 The orange peels piled up.
 I can’t compost citrus.
 I used most of the ideas I wrote about 10 Ways to Use Orange Peels.
 I still have a pile of orange peels.
-I wonder if I can make essential oil from orange peels to use in my homemade cleaning products?
+If I had the distillation equipment I could make pure essential oil from orange peels but I don't.
+Since I want to use this to give a citrus oil cleaming oomph to in my homemade cleaning products, I will make an orange oil extract (this is also called a tincture) instead.
+Orange oil extract is a bit less potent than a pure essential oil, so it doesn't really work well for aromatherphy, candle, or cold process soap making.
+I save real orange essential oil for those things.

 You will need